Methylcobalamin is super important in the sphere of health because it’s the form of vitamin B12 our bodies use.

 Irish women with the lowest vitamin B12 levels were five times more likely to have a baby with a neural tube defect than those with the highest levels, the researchers wrote in the journal Pediatrics.

 As an aside, I used to tell people about B12 on any forum I could find.
-On an Irish forum I received many responses, but then my posts were deleted and I saw that the forum displayed advertising from drug companies.
+I had a lot of responses on an Irish forum, but then the forum deleted my posts.
+At that point I saw the forum’s many drug adverts.
 Karen 3/2/09

 Gray’s Attorney Textbook of Medicine, says, “On physical examination… those with B12 deficiency frequently look flabby.”
 I believe the textbook says that to alert lawyers to the fact that a person does not have to be skinny, to be B12 anemic.

 I know I looked flabby.
-(When I began eating for my blood type, as per D’Adamo, I lost 5 lb. a month by eating brown rice instead of pasta and bread, even though I ate more.
-I tried it because D’Adamo talks about how research showed that his diet guidelines reduce the symptoms of pernicious anemia.
-The diet reduces swelling at cell level.
-Also, the diet ended my diarrhea.)
+However, when I began eating for my blood type, as per D’Adamo, I lost 5 lb. a month.
+I switched from pasta and bread to brown rice.
+Even though I ate more I still lost weight.
+I tried the Blood Type Diet because D’Adamo talks about research showing his diet guidelines reducing symptoms of pernicious anemia.
+Apparently the diet reduces swelling at cell level.
+Also, for me the diet reduced the diarrhea associated with low B12 levels.
 You can check it out at www.dadamo.com.
 There is a food database.